Operation Olive Branch: Encirclement of Afrin city

 On 3 March, the Turkish-led forces said they had captured Rajo, one of the major Kurdish strongholds in western Afrin.
 It was reported that Turkish-led forces quickly breached its defenses and captured it in an hour.
 However, SOHR reported that the town was still contested, although the TFSA had captured 70 percent of it.
 The TFSA/TSK also stated the capturing of six villages, including two on the Jinderes district axis, as well as the Bafilyun mountain west of Azaz, making quick gains in recent days.
 The next day, Rajo was still under heavy Turkish bombardment as the TFSA was attempting to take full control of the town.
 The SDF confirmed pro-Turkish forces had entered the town and that clashes were continuing during the morning.
 Later in the day, the SOHR reported large parts of Rajo were captured, while the TFSA had also entered Shaykh al-Hadid.
-On 5 March, Rajo was confirmed by the SOHR to had been captured by the TFSA.
+On 5 March, Rajo was confirmed by the SOHR to have been captured by the TFSA.
 After the capture of Rajo the TFSA also captured the notorious "black prison" near Rajo, which was known to be used by the YPG to jail and torture Kurdish dissents as well as anti-Assad activists and rebels.

 On 6 March, the SDF announced that it had shifted 1,700 personnel from their frontlines in the Middle Euphrates river valley in Deir ez-Zor to Afrin.
 Between 8 and 9 March, the Turkish Army, alongside the TFSA, captured Jandairis and the Afrin Dam, reaching the outskirts of Afrin on 10 March.
 On 12 March, Turkish Forces had severed the water supply to the city of Afrin, and also cut off the city's Internet access.

 By 13 March, Turkish troops announced they had now surrounded the city later confirmed by the UK based human rights group, the Syrian Observatory for Human Rights (SOHR).
 On the next day, seven people were killed in Turkish shelling on Afrin.
 Between eight and ten pro-government fighters were killed in Turkish airstrikes to the south of Afrin.

 By then, SDF troops had moved into Afrin from other areas, including retreating troops from the unsuccessful defence of Jinderes, and dozens of international volunteers, reinforcing the troop numbers there, and preparing defences.
-By Mid March, civilians started arriving in the city, organising themselves as human shields in anticipation of the attack while another 2000 civilians fled the city, in advance of the Turkish troops.
+By Mid March, civilians started arriving in the city, organising themselves as human shields in anticipation of the attack while another 2,000 civilians fled the city, in advance of the Turkish troops.